Can we wear marine pollution on our feet?

 Adidas, in collaboration with Parley for the Oceans, have pledged to save our oceans one shoe at a time by upcycling plastic and netting from the world’s oceans and turning them into shoes, clothing and accessories as part of their “Run for the Ocean” initiative.

 There is believed to be 46,000 pieces of plastic in every square mile of ocean.
-It has been calculated that 275 million metric tons of plastic waste are generated in 192 coastal countries each year, with 4.8 to 12.7 million metric tons entering the ocean.
+It has been calculated that 275 million metric tons of plastic waste is generated in 192 coastal countries each year, with 4.8 to 12.7 million metric tons entering the ocean.
 As a result, each year over 100,000 marine creatures die from plastic entanglement.

 Protection and preservation